-14.0 This Agreement, including any amendments hereto and the attached rate schedule, shall at all times be subject to change or modification by order of the NMPRC.
+16.0 This Agreement, including any amendments hereto and the attached rate schedule, shall at all times be subject to change or modification by order of the NMPRC.
 Consumer will receive notice in accordance with the NMPRC’s requirements when Seller is requesting the NMPRC to take action, which could cause a change in the terms of this Agreement.
+[Under what circumstances would Seller do this?
+Need to discuss this section]

-14.1 This Agreement and all amendments hereto including all amendments and tariffs hereto shall not be binding upon the Parties hereto until the same are approved, if required, by the NMPRC, or as may be then required by law or mortgage.
+16.1 This Agreement and all amendments hereto including all amendments and tariffs hereto shall not be binding upon the Parties hereto until the same are approved, if required, by the NMPRC, or as may be then required by law or mortgage.

-14.2 This Agreement solely with respect to service pursuant to RS#19 shall be subject to RS#21 becoming effective pursuant to New Mexico Public Utility Act and if required approval by RUS.
-If RS#21 does not become effective and, if required, approval by RUS prior to consummation of the Merger, this Agreement shall terminate upon the consummation of the Merger subject to any accrued obligations of Consumer to pay amounts due to Seller hereunder.
+16.2 If RS#21 does not become effective and, if required, approval by RUS prior to consummation of the Merger, this Agreement shall terminate upon the consummation of the Merger subject to any accrued obligations of Consumer to pay amounts due to Seller hereunder.
+[Don't understand what this is trying to do?]

 IN WITNESS WHEREOF the Seller and the Consumer have caused this Agreement to be signed in their respective corporate names and their respective seals to be hereto affixed and attested to by their duly authorized officers as of the day and year first written above.